 We've put together a list of 25 key skills that every beginner cook should know in order to gain confidence in the kitchen...

 1. How to chop an onion

-The cornerstone of so many dishes - learning to chop an onion efficiently can speed up dinner preparations no end.
-Take a few moments out and learn how to slice like a pro with our how to chop an onion video.
-We've also been discussing ways to keep the tears at bay whilst performing this everyday task - apparently sucking on a teaspoon while chopping will keep your eyes dry - ever tried it?
+The cornerstone of so many dishes, learning to chop an onion efficiently can speed up dinner preparations no end.
+Take a few moments out and learn how to slice like a pro with our how to chop an onion video below.
+We've also been discussing ways to keep the tears at bay; apparently, sucking on a teaspoon while chopping will keep your eyes dry.

 2. How to master basic knife skills

 Once you’ve mastered chopping onions, it’s time to broaden your knife skills and get to grips with scoring, shearing, fine slicing and more.
 Our knife skills video demonstrates how to sharpen and handle a knife with confidence, while our guide to the anatomy of a knife will help you get the most from your blade.

 Sounds simple but a perfect, runny yolk can be lost in a moment, so timing is key.
 The duration of a boil depends on how firm you want the eggs to be, but it’s always best to start with them at room temperature to avoid undercooking.
 For a soft-boiled egg, bring a pan of water to the boil, gently lower the egg into it with a spoon and cook for three to five minutes.
 For hard-boiled eggs, start in a pan of cold water and bring up to the boil, then cook for seven-10 minutes – the longer you cook, the firmer the egg will be.
 Plunge the egg into cold water as soon as it's done to stop it from overcooking.
 For more help perfecting your egg timing, read our guide on how to boil an egg.